dingzhongwei/AAE5303_Reflection_Report/Reflective_Essay.md

 “Explain this traceback line by line and give three likely causes I can check in five minutes.”
 This reduced vague answers.

----

-*Approximate length: written to meet the course **800–1200 word** guideline; if your counter differs slightly, trim Section 7 first.*